 Total Motile Sperm Count (TMSC) is the total amount of moving sperm you have in a sample and is widely considered the best indicator of male fertility.
 The equation to figure it out is fairly simple.

 (Sperm count per millilitre x semen volume in millilitres x percentage of sperm motility) ÷ 100 = Total Motile Sperm Count.

-For example, if you had 50 million sperm cells per millilitre of semen, you were ejaculating 3ml of semen (which is pretty average) and 40% of those sperm cells were showing progressive motility, the equation would look like this.
+For example, if you had 35 million sperm cells/mL of semen, you were ejaculating 2mL of semen and 32% of those sperm cells were showing progressive motility, the equation would look like this.

 What is a good Total Motile Sperm Count?

 Obviously, the higher the Total Motile Sperm Count the better!
 But a TMSC of 7.5 million and above is considered normal.